JuliaIntervals/IntervalArithmetic.jl/docs/src/usage.md

 4.440892098500626e-16
 ```

-Starting with v0.3, you can use additional syntax for creating intervals more easily:
+You can use additional syntax for creating intervals more easily.
-the `..` operator,
+The for example, the `..` operator is equivalent to using the macro:
 ```jldoctest usage
 julia> 0.1..0.3
 [0.0999999, 0.300001]